codeinchq/router/README.md

 # PSR-7 & PSR-15 router library

-This PHP 7.1 library provides two [PSR-7](https://www.php-fig.org/psr/psr-7/), [PSR-15](https://www.php-fig.org/psr/psr-15/) and [PSR-17](https://www.php-fig.org/psr/psr-17/) compatible routers.

-A router is a `class` implementing [`RouterInterface`](src/RouterInterface.php) in charge of matching a controller to a request.
-It has two methods: `getControllerClass()` which returns the class corresponding to PSR-7 server request and `getControllerUri()` which returns the URI of a controller.

-A controller is a `class` implementing [`ControllerInterface`](src/ControllerInterface.php) which creates a PSR-7 response through the `createResponse()` method.
-Controllers are compatible with PSR-17 and the [`ResponseFactoryInterface`](https://www.php-fig.org/psr/psr-17/#22-responsefactoryinterface) interface

- Two routers are supplied:
- * a static router ([`Router`](src/Router.php)) which works with a list of predefined routes (unix patterns) and their corresponding controllers;
- * a dynamic router ([`DynamicRouter`](src/DynamicRouter.php)) which computes the controller's class name base on the request URI.

- Simple routers are not capable of instantiating controllers.
-In order to be able to instantiate controllers at router's level, you must implement [`InstantiatingRouterInterface`](src/InstantiatingRouterInterface.php).

-The routers can be used either as PSR-15 request handlers (using [`RouterRequestHandler`](src/Psr15Wrapper/RouterRequestHandler.php) implementing [`RequestHandlerInterface`](https://github.com/http-interop/http-middleware/blob/master/src/RequestHandlerInterface.php)) or as PSR-15 middleware (using [`RouterMiddleware`](src/Psr15Wrapper/RouterMiddleware.php) implementing [`MiddlewareInterface`](https://github.com/http-interop/http-middleware/blob/master/src/MiddlewareInterface.php)).
+This library provides a PSR-7 and PSR-15 compatible router.
+The router is a component in charge or selecting the appropriate request handler for a given PSR-7 request.
+It behaves as a PSR-15 middleware.

+## Resolvers
+In order to select a request handler, the router relies a handler resolver (implementing `HandlerResolverInterface`).
+Resolvers are in charge of matching a URI path (called a route) to a request handler's class and vice versa, mapping a request handler's class to a route.
+Two resolvers are provided, `StaticResolver` which uses a list of preset patterns (shell patterns resolved by `fnmatch()`) matching handler's classes and `DynamicResolver` which dynamically calculates the routes of namespaces base on a PHP namespace and a base URI.
+You can pair multiple resolvers using `HandlerResolverAggregator`.

+## Instantiator
+In order to instantiate a request handler, the router uses an instantiator (implementing `HandlerInstantiatorInterface`).
+The instantiator component is app specific in order to pass the required services and managers to the request handler's constructor method.
+You can pair multiple instantiators using `HandlerInstantiatorAggregator`.

 ## Usage